 The Pod Bible Podcast is the podcast podcast where podcasters talk to podcasters about podcasts and podcasting.
 Does it get anymore meta?

-The show is hosted mostly hosted by editors Adam Richardson and Stu Whiffen, but will occasionally feature the third member of the Pod Bible team, Scroobius Pip.
+The show is hosted mostly hosted by Pod Bible editor Adam Richardson and occasionally features fellow Pod Bible co-founders Stu Whiffen and Scroobius Pip.

 Every fortnight we bring you a bite size, magazine style show featuring three guests talking about their show or the shows they enjoy listening to.
 The aim is to give you a chance to hear from your favourite podcasters while also introducing you to people and podcasts you may not be aware of yet.